shribr/copilot-webapp-demo/README.md

 ## Overview

 This project is a web application that allows users to chat with Azure Copilot to query their own data.
+In addition to responses returned by Copilot, the application also provides the user with source references, suggested "Follow up Questions", "Supporting Content" and a "Thought Process" tab which allows the user to understand how the AI arrived at it's answers.

+>[!NOTE]
-In addition to responses returned by Copilot, the application also provides the user with source references, suggested follow up questions AND a "Thought Process" tab which allows the user to understand how the AI arrived at it's answers.
-As an added bonus, a varity of AI personas are included which provide varying prompts based on their assigned descriptions.
-This allows the AI to focus on role specific aspects of the data being searched that would appear to be most important to a variety of different users.
-While searching the exact same dataset, the information which would be of interest to an IT professional would not be the same as what an attorney might be interested in.
+> As an added bonus, a varity of AI personas are included which provide varying prompts based on their assigned descriptions.
+This allows the AI to focus on role specific aspects of the data being searched that would logically be most important to the selected persona.
+So, while searching the exact same dataset, the information which would be of interest to an IT professional would not be the same as what an attorney might be interested in.
 A list of all the included personas can be found [here](#chat-personas-list).

 The solution is fully configurable via a parameters.json file.
 It includes a simple HTML interface and a PowerShell script for deployment.